spapas/spapas.github.io/content/django-cbv-tutorial.rst

 What is MRO?
 For every class that Python sees, it tries to create a *list* (MRO list) of ancestor classes containing that class as the first element and its ancestors in a specific order I'll discuss in the next paragraph.
-When a method of an object of that specific class needs to be called, then the method will be searched in the MRO list (from the first element of the MRO list i.e. starting with the class it self) - when a class is found in the list that defines the method then that method instance (i.e. the method defined in this class) will be called and the search will stop (careful readers: I haven't yet talked about *super* so please be patient).
+When a method of an object of that specific class needs to be called, then the method will be searched in the MRO list (from the first element of the MRO list i.e. starting with the class itself) - when a class is found in the list that defines the method then that method instance (i.e. the method defined in this class) will be called and the search will stop (careful readers: I haven't yet talked about *super* so please be patient).